NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/aop_refl_xarray_classification.md

 <div id="ds-objectives" markdown="1">

-**Summary**
+### Summary

 The National Ecological Observatory Network (NEON) Airborne Observation Platform (AOP) collects airborne remote sensing data, including hyperspectral reflectance data, over 81 sites across the United States and Puerto Rico.
 In this notebook we will show how to download and visualize reflectance data from NEON's [Smithsonian Environmental Research Center](https://www.neonscience.org/field-sites/serc) site (SERC) in Maryland.
+We will then demonstrate how to run a supervised classification using the NEON Observational System (OS) Vegetation Structure data as training data, and evaluate the model results.

-**Background**
+### Background

 The **NEON Imaging Spectrometer (NIS)** is an airborne [imaging spectrometer](https://www.neonscience.org/data-collection/imaging-spectrometer) built by JPL (AVIRIS-NG) and operated by the National Ecological Observatory Network's (NEON) Airborne Observation Platform (AOP).
 NEON's hyperspectral sensors collect measurements of sunlight reflected from the Earth's surface in 426 narrow (~5 nm) spectral channels spanning wavelengths between ~ 380 - 2500 nm.
 NEON's remote sensing data is intended to map and answer questions about a landscape, with ecological applications including identifying and classifying plant species and communities, mapping vegetation health, detecting disease or invasive species, and mapping droughts, wildfires, or other natural disturbances and their impacts.